 At Design for Change, we provide different methods of drug detoxification.
 Our medical teams and therapists will prescribe the best treatment plan for you based on the severity of the symptoms and the type of substance of abuse.
 The options we provide at Design for Change include inpatient or outpatient programs:

-- Inpatient detoxification: Residential or inpatient detoxification is useful in assisting clients in avoiding relapse.
+- Inpatient detoxification: Residential or inpatient detox is useful in avoiding relapse.
 Also, inpatient detoxification allows for medical monitoring in case of an emergency.
 Note that most of our detoxification programs are inpatient because of the need to monitor the progress.

-Methadone and buprenorphine help the patients alleviate the undesirable withdrawal symptoms of opioids.
-Methadone is an agonist, while buprenorphine is a partial agonist at the opioid receptors.
+Methadone and buprenorphine help the patients alleviate withdrawal symptoms of opiates.
 Our physicians will administer the medications to stabilize the opioid addict.
 The physicians taper the dosages gradually, so we protect our clients from withdrawal symptoms since they are also opioids.